ApplefaceLisa/WebDev/JavaScript/readme.md

       console.log(someObj.getSecretValue());
   ```

-- What are the advantages of IIFEs(Immediately Invoked Functon Expressions)?
+- What are the advantages of IIFEs(Immediately Invoked Function Expressions)?
   - [Immediately-Invoked Function Expression (IIFE)](http://benalman.com/news/2010/11/immediately-invoked-function-expression/)
   - [Quora Answer](https://www.quora.com/What-are-the-advantages-of-using-an-immediately-invoked-function-expression)
     - Module pattern can  be implemented with the help of IIFE.